gitlabhq/gitlabhq/doc/development/testing.md

 It's very easy to add tests, but a lot harder to remove or improve tests, so one should take care of not introducing too many (slow and duplicated) specs.

-The reason why we should follow these good practices are as follows:
+The reasons why we should follow these best practices are as follows:

 - System tests are slow to run since they spin up the entire application stack in a headless browser, and even slower when they integrate a JS driver
-- With System tests run with a driver that supports JavaScript, the tests are run in different thread than the application.
+- When system tests run with a JavaScript driver, the tests are run in a different thread than the application.
 This means it does not share a database connection and your test will have to commit the transactions in order for the running application to see the data (and vice-versa).
 In that case we need to truncate the database after each spec instead of simply